PlexoDev/PlexoOpenBetaTest/README.md

 Modifies the host file to add plexxo.xyz domains for the Open Beta Test.

 # Warning
 The user you are attempting to use this program with must have administrator privileges.
 If this user does not have administrator privileges, you will not be able to use this program.
+Not tested on Windows XP or below.
+Should work with Windows Vista or above.